rebcabin/tangledown/README.md

 And I say

-> That's nice, but it documents only the pieces, and says nothing about how the pieces fit together.
+> That's nice, but it only documents the pieces, and says nothing about how the pieces fit together.
+It's like giving me a jigsaw puzzle.
 It's not enough.

-The big picture, the rationale, the proofs, the unwritten motivation, the "why?", the concept of operations, the architecture, the blueprints, all get lost in the details, literally "lost" as in never written down.
-To understand the code, you end up running it in a debugger or by tracing printouts, just as, to understand some poorly documented mathematics, you create yourself some actual examples and reverse engineer a proof, or, to understand the plumbing of a house with inadequate blueprints, you tear out the walls.
+> The big picture, the rationale, the proofs, the motivation, the "why?", the concept of operations, the architecture, the blueprints, all get lost in the details, literally "lost" as in never written down.

+>To understand code without higher-level documentation, you end up running it in a debugger or by tracing printouts, just as, to understand under-documented mathematics, you create yourself some actual examples and reverse engineer proofs, or, to understand the plumbing of a house with missing or inadequate blueprints, you tear out the walls.

-Literate Programming is the best known way to save your audience that work.
+[Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) is the best known way to save your audience the work of reverse engineering your code, of assembling the metaphorical jigsaw puzzle.

 Who is your audience?
-Yourself, first, especially six months down the line when you're trying to refresh your memory; other programmers, eventually, when they take over the job of maintaining and extending your code.
+- yourself, first, especially six months down the line when you're trying to refresh your memory
+- other programmers, eventually, when they take over the job of maintaining and extending your code

+## Literate-Programming Imperatives

-> First, write a paper about your code, then put your actual code in the paper.
-RUN your code inside the paper, capturing printouts and diagrams and what not, so others (including your future self) can see the code at work.
-That's just like writing down the proof of your theorem in mathematics.
+> First, write a paper about your code, then flesh out your actual code inside the paper.
+RUN your code inside the paper, capturing printouts and charts and diagrams and what not, so others (including your future self) can see the code at work.

-I just described a kind of [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming), a method of software engineering invented by [Donald Knuth](http://amturing.acm.org/award_winners/knuth_1013846.cfm).
-Knuth wrote MetaFont and TeX in literate style.
-He wrote the outline of the book first, which mirrors the architecture of the code.
-Then he fitted the code into the book incrementally rewriting and refactoring until convergence.
+Ok, that's just ordinary Jupyter-notebook practice, right?
+Literate Programming has one difference: you don't necessarily write your code in *executable order*, the order forced by programming-language notebook kernels.
+Executable order forces you to define all details before you use them.

+Executable order is usually the reverse of the best order for human reasoning.
+Humans want to understrand the the big picture *first*, then the details.
+Executable order is ***upside-down and inside-out***.
+We've all had the experience of reading notebooks backwards so we don't get overwhelmed by details before understanding the big picture.
+That observation leads us to another imperative.

+> Write about your code in human-understandable order.
+Don't be tyrranized by your programming language, specifically by defining everything in full, formal detail before you can talk about anything.
+Use tools to rearrange your code in executable order.

+[Donald Knuth](http://amturing.acm.org/award_winners/knuth_1013846.cfm) invented Literate Programming so that he could both write about [MetaFont](https://en.wikipedia.org/wiki/Metafont) and [TeX](https://texfaq.org/FAQ-lit) and implement them in the same place.
+These are two of the most important computer programs ever written.
+Their longevity and quality speak to the viability of Literate Programming.

+## What to do with Existing Code?

 Literate programming does ***not*** mean literate reverse engineering.
-Literate Programming is an inversion of the usual, broken process in software, which is "write the software, then hold on for dear life whilst you write some half-baked reverse engineering document about what you did months and years ago!" ***NO!*** Write the documentation *first*, fill in the code, test, revise, etc. Incrementally, interactively, using Markdown *as* your IDE.
+Literate Programming is an inversion of the usual, broken process in software, which is "write the software, then go through hell whilst you write some half-baked, inaccurate, instantly out-of-date, reverse-engineered document about what you did months and years ago!" ***NO!***

+When rewriting an existing code base in literate style, ***detangle*** the existing code into understandable small pieces, rearrange it, and write about it in human-understandable order.
+To run the code, use a tool like Tangledown to re-tangle the code out to executable order on disk where compilers and interpreters can pick it up and run it, even inside notebook cells.

+With a new project, write the documentation *first*, fill in the code, test, revise, etc. Incrementally, interactively, using Markdown *as* your IDE.
 Write the blueprints _before_ building the house!

+## Tangledown is Inside This Here Document, README.md

 This here document, README.md, the one you're reading right now, is, itself, a Literate Program.
-Because our documentation language is Markdown, we'll call the language of this document _Literate Markdown_.
-This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool called `tangledown.py`, with all its documentation, all presented in top-down narrative style, like a mathematical theory or a story.
+Because our documentation language is Markdown for [Jupytext](https://github.com/mwouts/jupytext) \[sic\] notebooks, we'll call the language of this document _Literate Markdownn_.
+This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool, `tangledown.py`, with all its documentation, all presented in top-down narrative style, like a mathematical theory or a story.

-_Tangledown.py_ pulls or _tangles_ code out of any Markdown document, not just this one (README.md).
+`tangledown.py` pulls or _tangles_ code out of any Markdown document, not just this one (README.md).
 The verb "tangle" is traditional in Literate Programming.
 You might think it should be "untangle," because the Markdown document is all tangled up from the point of view of build tools.
 But Knuth prefers the human's point of view.
-The Markdown document contains the code in the _correct_ order --- the order optimized for human reasoning and understanding.
+The Markdown document contains the code in the _correct_ order --- the human-understandable order.
 Build tools need the code all tangled up in some other, effectively arbitrary order.

 If we need something _more_ powerful than Tangledown, say to produce publishable LaTeX and PDF files or to run code from multiple languages in one document, we'll go back to [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
 Those are much more powerful, best-of-breed Literate-Programming tools.
 You have to learn some Emacs to use them, and that's an insurmountable barrier for many people.
-Markdown is good enough for Github, and thus for almost everyone.
+Markdown is good enough for Github, and thus for most of us right now.

 ### COLOPHON: Why Writing Matters